itsays-zqc/my-website/docs/test/v2_core/5Mornitor.md

 ## 5.2 Global monitor/Global option

-Add a global monitor to current project.
+Integrate a global monitor into the current project.

 ```python
 add(